List of Jimmy Neutron characters: Beautiful Gorgeous

+Space Bandits

 The Space Bandits are three reptilian aliens who Jimmy and his friends first encountered when mining for diamonds in space.

 In "The League of Villains", the Space Bandits are among the villains recruited by King Goobot V to assist in his revenge on Jimmy Neutron.
 They later defect to Jimmy's side and are revealed to speak a reptilian language where they persuaded a Tyrannosaurus to go after Baby Eddie.

+Zix

 Zix (voiced by Maurice LaMarche impersonating Jon Lovitz) is the leader of the Space Bandits.

-He appears in the episodes A Beautiful Mine, Men at Work, The Incredible Shrinking Town and The League of Villains.
+Travoltron

 Travoltron (voiced by Jeff Bennett impersonating John Travolta) is a member of the Space Bandits.
-He appears in the episodes A Beautiful Mine, Men at Work, The Incredible Shrinking Town and The League of Villains).

 He is a caricature of John Travolta.

+Tee

 Tee (voiced by Kevin Michael Richardson impersonating Mr. T, understudied by Maurice LaMarche in "Men at Work") is the third Space Bandit.
-He appears with his friends in the episodes A Beautiful Mine, Men at Work, The Incredible Shrinking Town, and The League of Villains.
 He turns towards good with the other space bandits in The League of Villains.

-He enjoys hugging, and dreams of opening a dress shop.
+Tee enjoys hugging and dreams of opening a dress shop.
 Tee also hates it when people call him stupid, and though he was originally mute, he became known for exclaiming "Fool!" after his sentences when he was given spoken dialogue in "The Incredible Shrinking Town," due to him being a caricature of Mr. T.